 Canola (or vegetable oil) is an easy substitute that many people have at home.
 Compared to coconut oil, it is also an inexpensive alternative.

 Canola oil has a neutral flavor that is ideal as a substitute.
 It won’t add a new flavor or overpower any other flavors in the recipe.
-It also has a high smoke point that makes it ideal for baking, roasting, sauteing, and frying.
+It also has a high smoke point, making it ideal for baking, roasting, sauteing, and frying.

 You can use this as a simple 1:1 substitution for coconut oil in any recipe.